vlladin/cohort-six/projects/ef-zkEVM-research.md

 ### Research exploring the introduction of Linux ABIs and syscalls to zkVMs natively, enabling guest programs writen in Go or C# proveable also.
 This research explores the introduction of a minimal, provable Linux ABI to a RISC-V zkVM.
 The primary goal is to enable the execution and proving of guest programs written in languages like Go (Geth) and C# (Nethermind) without requiring custom compiler toolchains.

-1. During this phase I would be implementing a binanry for a the exection of a block statelessly, just based off the block data and withness.
+1. During this phase I would be implementing a binary for a the execution of a block statelessly, just based off the block data and witness.
 Would be making implementations for RETH, GETH and Nethermind. [codebase](https://github.com/developeruche/stateless-block-exec)

 2. Syscall Usage Documentation: Formally document the complete set and frequency of Linux syscalls used by the stateless Geth binary.
 This data will serve as a definitive reference for supporting Go applications in a zkVM.